My Florida Water ingredients for this year

-Whether you make Florida Water simply, using some of the more ‘traditional’ ingredients, or whether you forage for your own materials and create your own inspired mixture, enlisting the help of plants is very rewarding and the resulting water is truly a blessing.
+Whether you make Florida Water simply, using some of the more traditional ingredients and essential oils, or whether you forage for natural materials and create your own inspired mixture, enlisting the help of plants is very rewarding and the resulting water is truly a blessing.
 Use it to feed your altars or ancestors, bless spaces or tools, or simply to refresh a room or your own spirit.
 Enjoy!

 Please note: this article was heavily edited on July 6, 2017 to reflect my current Florida Water process.
 Aside from a few cringe-worthy punctuation errors, the previous incarnation of this post was an accurate snapshot of my process when I first set out making this water, but I've adapted and grown over the years and my working has shifted.
 Because this is an often-viewed post, an update was long overdue.

 If you don't want to make your own Florida Water, I sell bottles of my blend here.